Agent

 Why?

-Tool is a way to capture prior knowledge and experience, and make it reusable by assistant.
+Agent is a way to capture prior knowledge and experience, and make it reusable by assistant.

 let's consider an example, the agent is asked to read a manual and follow the instructions to process the data.
 We exactly know how to do that as follows: